ruuda/musium/readme.md

   <img src="app/logo.svg" alt="Musium" width="400">
 </a></h1>

-Music playback daemon with web-based library browser.

 [![Build Status][ci-img]][ci]

-Musium is an album-centered music player designed to run on an always-on device connected to speakers.
-Playback can be controlled from anywhere on the local network through the webinterface.
+Musium is an album-centered music player.
+It is designed to run as a daemon on an always-on device connected to speakers.
+Playback can be controlled from anywhere on the local network through a webinterface.

  * [Overview and getting started guide](https://ruuda.github.io/musium/)
  * [Building](https://ruuda.github.io/musium/building/)